-But the question is: How does a growing nonprofit actually maintain that split when both donations and expenses increase faster each year?
-There are three key areas that nonprofits should focus on — hiring, revenue sources, and budgeting.
+But the question is: How does a growing not-for-profit actually maintain that split when both donations and expenses increase faster each year?
+There are three key areas that not-for-profits should focus on — hiring, revenue sources, and budgeting.

-Hiring the right people up front is critical to future financial success.
+Hiring the right people upfront is critical to future financial success.
 Many nonprofits initially opt for volunteers in the start-up phase, but it’s often more valuable to strategically invest in the right full-time talent.
-While the team may be smaller, you’ll have the right people and skill sets in place to successfully get the organization off the ground, conquer the challenges startup nonprofits often face and ultimately run the nonprofit as a business.
+While the team may be smaller, you’ll have the right people and skillsets in place to successfully get the organization off the ground, conquer the challenges startup nonprofits often face and ultimately run the not-for-profit as a business.
 As more funding comes in and the organization grows, it’s important to reevaluate the staff and ensure that they can keep up with the new demands, challenges, and requirements that will come in the next phase of maturation.
-For example, a nonprofit’s accounting staff often consists of just an outsourced bookkeeper, but as the organization undertakes larger and more complex federal, state or private grants, it may need a full team of accounting employees to keep up with the grant requirements.
+For example, a not-for-profit’s accounting staff often consists of just an outsourced bookkeeper, but as the organization undertakes larger and more complex federal, state or private grants, it may need a full team of accounting employees to keep up with the grant requirements.